 In today’s digital age, with multiple social platforms taking consumer attention away from traditional media, it’s even more crucial to engage with your target audience on these platforms.
 The best way to do so?
 By working with specific social influencers to directly promote your brand, product or event to their legion of loyal followers.

-The now infamous Fyre Festival is a prime example of utilising iconic influencers to drive awareness and desire on a grand scale.
+The now infamous Fyre Festival is a prime example of utilizing iconic influencers to drive awareness and desire on a grand scale.
 While the event itself did not deliver on its luxurious promises thanks to extreme mismanagement, there are some pertinent pointers to learn from their influencer marketing strategy.

 Table of Contents